wp-plugins/igumbi-online-booking/readme.txt

 Contributors: smtm
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: accommodations, availability, booking, bed and breakfast, booking system, reservation system, hotel, hotels, apartments, fewo, online booking, online reservation, rooms, holiday apartments, holiday rentals, B&B, fewo, hostel
+Tags: accommodations, availability, booking, bed and breakfast, booking system, reservation system, hotel, hotels, apartments, fewo, online booking, online reservation, rooms, holiday apartments, holiday rentals, B&B, fewo, hostel,hotelsoftware, pms, buchungssystem, online hotel software, Belegungsplan, hotelverwaltung, reservierungssystem, ferienwohnungssoftware, zimmerverwaltung, revenuemanagement, yieldmanagement
 Requires at least: 3.0
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 1.4
+Stable tag: 1.5

-Generate commission free online bookings directly on your WordPress site by integrating the igumbi online booking tool.
+Generate commission free online bookings for your hotel, apartments, bed and breakfast, holiday-rentals or lodge directly on your WordPress site by integrating the igumbi online booking tool.

 == Description ==

 igumbi is a simple and fast online booking tool / online booking engine (also an online hotelsoftware / PMS and a revenue- / yield-management system).
-Used by hotels, holiday rentals: apartments or holiday houses.
+Used by hotels, bed and breakfasts, apartments, holiday rentals: apartments or holiday houses.

-The plugin makes the booking tool available to your WordPress site.
-You will use the igumbi backend to handle your daily business and reservations, send emails via email-templates like offers and confirmations, create invoices, assign rooms, check in and register your guests.
+The plugin makes the booking tool available to your WordPress site, without the need to manually manage free rooms and prices.
+You will use the igumbi backend to handle your daily business and reservations, send emails via email-templates like offers and confirmations, create invoices, assign rooms, check in and register your guests, track deposits.

-igumbi gives your site visitors dynamic room/apartment prices based on revenue management methods, which also implement an upselling strategy.
-This will help you, as the property owner, to earn more and pay less OTA comissions.
+The igumbi booking tool gives your site visitors dynamic room/apartment prices based on revenue management methods, which also implement an upselling strategy.
+This helps you, as the property owner, to earn more and pay less OTA comissions for your online bookings.

 The plugin is free to use, but you do [need an account](http://www.igumbi.com/trial?lang=en) with igumbi.com.

 = Create your igumbi account =

 A 30 day free trial account is available at [igumbi.com/trial](http://www.igumbi.com/trial?lang=en).
-Then go the [settings page](https://www.igumbi.net/settings/mine) and get the hotel code to hook up the online booking tool.
+Then go the [settings page](https://www.igumbi.net/settings/mine) and get the 7 character hotel code to hook up the online booking tool with the wordpress plugin.

-Before you set the tool live ensure that you have entered all reservations into the igumbi backend (at least for the critical dates) so that the correct daily availability can be calculated.
+Before you set the tool live, ensure that you have entered all reservations into the igumbi backend (at least for the critical dates) so that the correct daily availability can be calculated.

-= Display the booking box where you need it =
+= Display the booking tool where you need it =

 With the new plugin architecture, you can now leverage the flexibility of the shortcodes to display the elements of the igumbi booking tool in your pages or on your widgetized areas (sidebar, footer, header).